react-toolbox/react-toolbox/README.md

 ### Sponsors
-Become a sponsor and get your logo on our README on Github with a link to your site. [[Become a sponsor](https://opencollective.com/react-toolbox#sponsor)]
+Become a sponsor and get your logo on our README on GitHub with a link to your site. [[Become a sponsor](https://opencollective.com/react-toolbox#sponsor)]

 <a href="https://opencollective.com/react-toolbox/sponsor/0/website" target="_blank"><img src="https://opencollective.com/react-toolbox/sponsor/0/avatar.svg"></a>
 <a href="https://opencollective.com/react-toolbox/sponsor/1/website" target="_blank"><img src="https://opencollective.com/react-toolbox/sponsor/1/avatar.svg"></a>